dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ### type

-The type parameter is used to label the symatic type of analysis data.
+The type parameter is used to label the semantic type of analysis data.

 * type: "String"